Although the exact number is not known, estimates tell us that there are more than half a million fonts in the world.

-Here’s the last of fonts in web design on our list.
+Here are the last types of fonts in web design on our list.
 Display fonts, also known as decorative fonts, are the most diverse group of fonts.

 The fonts that belong in the decorative group vary in appearance so much that they often look like they don’t share a group.

-As you can see, their appearance varies: there are highly decorative ones (Monoton), there are minimalist ones (Poiret One), Bangers looks very comic-esque, and Special Elite is a typewriter font.
+As you can see, their appearance varies: there are highly decorative ones (Monoton), there are minimalist ones (Poiret One), Bangers looks very comic, and Special Elite is a typewriter font.

 They all look like they have nothing in common, except the fact they are used for titles and not body copy.

 In addition, there are different styles of display fonts, and they include: